wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    Not trusting the information in the additional section was necessary because there was no way to authenticate it.
-If a resolver queries for www.example.com and received answers for www.invalid.com as well, it is impoosible for a non-validating resolver tell if these were actually from invalid.com or if an attacker was trying to get bad information for invalid.com into its cache.
-In a world of ubiquitous DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ], a validating resolver can validate, authenticateand trust the additional information.
+If a resolver queries for www.example.com and received answers for www.invalid.com as well, it is impossible for a non-validating resolver tell if these were actually from invalid.com or if an attacker was trying to get bad information for invalid.com into its cache.
+In a world of ubiquitous DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ], a validating resolver can validate, authenticate and trust the additional information.

 3. Terminology

    Additional records  Additional records are records that the
       authoritative nameserver has included in the Additional section.

+   EXTRTA Resource Record  The EXTRA resource record (defined below)
+      carries a list fo additional records to send.

    Primary query  A Primary query (or primary question) is a QNAME that
       the name server operator would like to return additional answers for.

-   Supporting DNSSEC information  Supporting DNSSEC information is the
-      DNSSEC RRSIGs that prove the authenticity of the Additional records.